IES Cycle 2 Priority Theme: Empowering Electrification

 - New rate designs

-We are in Cycle 1 in 2023.
+We are in Cycle 2 in 2024 of the IES Program.
 A new cycle is launched each year.

 Ideation & Screening